Table Of Contents

 The Best Time to Trade in the Sydney Market

-As the financial center of the Australian economy, Sydney gets the ball rolling for the day in FOREX trading because it's the first major market to open after the weekend break.
+As the financial center of the Australian economy, Sydney sets the tone for the day in FOREX trading because it's the first major market to open after the weekend break.
 For this reason, it is known as the “market opener.”

 Trading volumes in the Sydney session, although not as high as London or New York, are still important due to Australia's economic clout, particularly in the commodity sector.
-The best times to trade in the Sydney market usually fall within the first couple of hours following its opening when liquidity is on the rise, making it an appealing time for traders who take a special interest in the AUD, NZD, or JPY pairs.
+In my opinion, the best time to trade the Sydney market is in its first couple of hours, when rising liquidity benefits traders focused on AUD, NZD, or JPY pairs.

-A major part of the Sydney trading session is when it overlaps with the Tokyo session, which happens between 12:00 and 6:00 GMT.
-This period marks increased activity as Japanese and Australian financial institutions are both open for business.
-During this time, there is increased volatility.
+A major part of the Sydney trading session occurs when it overlaps with the Tokyo session, which runs between 12:00 and 6:00 GMT.
+This period marks increased activity, as both Japanese and Australian financial institutions are open for business.
 This is an ideal time to exploit the market movements.

 What to trade in Sydney hours and what to expect